Alfresco/docs-alfresco/content-services/latest/develop/extension-inspector.md

 title: Extension Inspector
 ---

-Alfresco Extension Inspector allows you to analyze Alfresco extensions and to compare them against a particular Alfresco Content Services version.
+Alfresco Extension Inspector allows you to analyze Alfresco extensions and to compare them against a particular Content Services version.
 For example, it helps you to understand how customizations and extensions are affected with a newer version of Content Services, checking for compliance with our best practices and providing recommendations for upgrade impact and safety.

-It works with Alfresco Content Services 5.2 or later Enterprise Editions.
+It works with Content Services 5.2 or later Enterprise Editions.
 The tool also works with other Content Services and Community Edition `.war` files, as long as you can [generate an inventory report](#run-inventory-application).

-The Extension Inspector scans and validates an Alfresco extension (AMP or JAR) against an `alfresco.war` file.
+The Extension Inspector scans and validates an Alfresco [extension (AMP or JAR)]({% link content-services/latest/develop/extension-packaging.md %}) against an `alfresco.war` file.

 The main features of the Extension Inspector are: